 A good game is a safe game and the Tonka Football Association is working to prevent injury whenever possible.

 Keys to injury prevention are:

 With increased scrutiny for football upon us more and more every day, some parents may be concerned with the prospect of their child playing the great sport of football.
-Check out some of the things we have done and continue to do to help make an informed decision:
+Check out some of the things we have done and continue to do to help you make an informed decision: